BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/lab2.md

 You will be working with:
   - 1 Kali Linux Machine
   - 1 Ubuntu 20.04 Machine
-  - 1 CentOS 7 Machine
+  - 1 Rocky 8 Machine

 ### Network Configuration
 Since your machines do not currently have internet access, you will need to configure the network as follows: